openss7/pbbr/README.md

 # PBBR (Provider Backbone Bridge)

-This package is an implementation of Provider Backbone Bridging (PBB) as seppecified in IEEE 802.1ah and IEEE 802.1Q (2011).
+This package is an implementation of Provider Backbone Bridging (PBB) as specified in IEEE 802.1ah and IEEE 802.1Q (2011).
 It provides a separate 'bridge' device for the Linux Kernel that can act as a PBB-BEB and/or PBB-TE backbone bridge.